 Your music festival budget plan will take a lot of time to figure out.
 Knowing what you want to include and leave out of your fan's experience may help you decide which aspects may be more or less important when running through a budget plan.

-Some of the specific budgeting areas of a festival include:
+Some of the specific festival budgeting areas include:

 - Site expenses